Interview with Sim Cass

 You need to go somewhere with good bakers, and start by learning all the shapes and the timing.
 At the end of a shift, you’ll be exhausted and yet feel like a king.
 You’ll strangely be drawn back the next morning – even if you’re hating it today, it sort of draws you back.
 For no reason at all it can go terribly wrong and it’s very, very humbling.
 You can make a mistake without realizing you’ve made a mistake—things always go wrong.
 But it’s learning to deal with the things going wrong, to make it right.
 It puts you in your place.

 What are your most satisfying moments are a baker?

 The big one is at the end of a shift, when you’ve produced really a lot of bread—especially if you work the ovens.
 The ovens are where you can run into a lot of problems.
 But once you’ve baked large quantities of bread, it’s such large volume that you feel a real sense of achievement.

 People, unless they’ve done it, could never understand what that feels like.
 Once you’ve experienced it, that’s the addiction.
 You want to go back, you want to do it again, even though you’re like, “We’ve got to make how much bread?”
 You still want to do it again.
-In the program at ICE, students will get that satisfaction from the repetition; they'll experience what it is to produce a fair amount of bread.
+In the course at ICE, students will get that satisfaction from the repetition; they'll experience what it is to produce a fair amount of bread.

-I see them being prepared mentally and “dexterily” to get their foot in the door and say, “Yea, I’ve done a bread program; I’m very interested in bread.”
+I see them being prepared mentally and “dexterily” to get their foot in the door and say, “Yea, I’ve done a bread course; I’m very interested in bread.”
 I want them to be able to get in on the table and shape bread and understand what is going on—the fermentation process, how to make proper bread—and, at the same time, how to make good bread in a less complicated way.
-The program would also offer a lot to current restaurant owners, pastry chefs, and other culinary professionals who wanted to up their whole game.
+The course would also offer a lot to current restaurant owners, pastry chefs, and other culinary professionals who wanted to up their whole game.
 It’s very do-able.